 Where tables are used for the presentation of data, table cells are associated with headers to facilitate navigation with screen readers.
 Also, each data table has a summary that provides additional information about the table's contents.

-Each page on the CAST sites begin with a "skip navigation" link.
+Each page on the CAST sites begin with a "skip" link.
 Choosing this link moves the user directly to the main content of the page, bypassing the long list of navigational links which appears on every page.
 This permits faster and easier navigation for those using screen readers or for anyone using the keyboard rather than a mouse to navigate the site.